 Terre di Matè

-Her name is Stefania Carrea and the authentic passion and true respect for the land that her family has taught her, especially her dad, has been essential to start to train by herself the vineyards in 2013, when she inherited part of the property, embracing a whole different adventure and professional path, although without a specific high level of experience.
+Stefania Carrea’s authentic passion and true respect for the land has been passed down by her dad Matteo and when he passed away, she inherited part of the property, embracing a whole different adventure and professional path, although without a high experience’s level.
 Stubborn and armed of good will, it’s fair to say that she has learnt quickly.

 In the beginning she decided to sell nearly 90% of the fruit to other winemakers and keep the remaining 1.23-acres for her personal labor of love.

 Her brother got the other half of the property.
-They used to work together, but Stefania prefers the organic and non-interventionist approach rather than conventional farming.
+They used to work together, but Stefania prefers the natural and more non-interventionist approach (on both the agriculture and winemaking phases) while his brother has opted just for the organic farming.

 Useless to say Stefania’s wines express the character and the passion of her native land, because they are the result of a total and radical organic farming and a minimal approach in the cellar (starting with the fermentation with indigenous yeast only), often delivering gems with no added sulfites.